Pwnissa/.github/profile/README.md

 ### 💥 What we do

 * 🏆 Compete in **Capture The Flag** events.
-* 🔐 Study security topics (pwn, RE, web, crypto, network).
+* 🔐 Study security topics (pwn, REV, web, crypto, network).
 * 📂 Share writeups & challenges for the community.
 * 🎓 Host an Academy for students and aspiring hackers. *(coming soon 👀)*